emma-sax4/emmasax4.info/README.md

 category: thoughts_group
 ---
 ```
 The `category` will be what Jekyll will use to filter out which thoughts to show on each given index page.
+In theory, we could make thoughts that aren't part of any special physical file location, but we still want them to all be related.
+In that case, the relation (below called `related_thoughts`) would still need a directory called `related-thoughts/` and an `index.md` file, even if the thought itself doesn't sit inside the `related-thoughts/` directory.

-For a generic thought, the front matter should look like this:
+So, for a generic thought, the front matter could look like this:
 ```
 ---
 layout: thought
 title: Thought 1
 date: '2001-01-01'
-categories: [ all ]
+categories: [ all, related_thoughts ]
 ---
 ```

-For a thought in a nested group, the front matter should look like this:
+For thoughts that aren't only related, but are part of an entire set, each thought should sit inside the set/relation directory, and should make use of the `title` and `subtitle` metadata:
 ```
 ---
 layout: thought